-The latest Devonian Clymenia and Wocklumeria ammonoid Stages (late Famennian) are much better represented by diverse assemblages (Fig. 40, 41), suggesting a complete succession of faunas (DE ANGELIS D'OSSAT, 1899; GORTANI, 1907, 1912).
+The latest Devonian Clymenia and Wocklumeria ammonoid Stufen (late Famennian) are much better represented by diverse assemblages (Fig. 19, 20), suggesting a complete succession of faunas (DE ANGELIS D'OSSAT 1899; GORTANI 1907, 1912).
 Many of the old localities which are mostly located on the Italian side of the Carnic Alps have been revisited, and rich collections of ammonoids could be assembled by M.R.
 HOUSE, J.D.
 PRICE, and the author.

-Fig. 40: Location of the Famennian and Tournaisian ammonoid localities in the Central Carnic Alps of Southern Austria.
+Fig. 20 - Stratigraphical scheme of the late Famennian and Tournaisian ammonoid succession with indication of faunas represented in the Carnic Alps.

-Diverse ammonoid faunas of the Clymenia and Wocklumeria Stages are known especially from Großer Pal (Pal Grande; 3.6 km east of the Plöckenpass) and Casera Malpasso (7 km south-southeast of the Plöckenpass) located.
-These two latter localities yielded the clymeniid genera Nodosoclymenia, gen. nov. aff.
-Clymenia, Piriclymenia, Cyrtoclymenia, Cymaclymenia, Falciclymenia, Kosmoclymenia, Gonioclymenia, Sellaclymenia, and Progonioclymenia as well as the goniatites cf. Prolobites, Discoclymenia, Alpinites, Gundolficeras, Erfoudites, and Mimi-mitoceras.
-These genera indicate the presence of the acuticostata and piriformis Zones of the Clymenia Stage.
+Diverse ammonoid faunas of the Clymenia and Wocklumeria Stufen are known especially from Großer Pal (Pal Grande; 3.6 km east of the Plöckenpaß) and Casera Malpasso (7 km south-southeast of the Plöckenpaß) located.
+These two latter localities yielded the clymeniid Nodosoclymenia, gen. nov. aff.
+Clymenia, Piriclymenia, Cymaclymenia, Falciclymenia, Kosmoclymenia, Gonioclymenia, Sellaclymenia, Progonioclymenia as well as the goniatites cf. Prolobites, Discoclymenia, Alpinites, Gundolficeras, Erfoudites, and Mimimitoceras.
+These genera indicate the presence of the acuticostata and piriformis Zones of the Clymenia Stufe.

-The Carnic faunas principally resemble the time-equivalent faunas of the Rhenish Massif and other regions, but are remarkable because of their high percentage of miniature forms.
-It is remarkable that a prolobitid ammonoid occurs in this fauna; only in sections of the South Urals these forms are found in the Clymenia Stage.
-Analyses of the biogeographical relations of the Clymenia Stage faunas led to the conclusion that the Carnic Alps are closely related to the South Urals, rather than to the Rhenish Massif or North Africa (Fig. 42).
+The Carnic faunas principally resemble the time-equivalent faunas of the Rhenish Massif and other regions, but are remarkable for their high percentage of miniature forms.
+It is remarkable that a prolobitid ammonoid occurs in this fauna; only in sections of the South Urals these forms maintain into the Clymenia Stufe.
+Analyses of the biogeographical relations of the Clymenia Stufe faunas led to the conclusion that the Carnic Alps are close related to the South Urals, rather than to the Rhenish Massif or North Africa (Fig. 21).